chris-russo/spotify_curator/README.md

   - Select "Request Token".
 No scopes are required, so you do not have to check any of these options.
   - Sign into your Spotify account and agree to Spotify's Developers: Console privacy policy.
   - You will be redirected back to the Search endpoint page and the `OAuth Token` field will now be filled in with your unique token.
 - Replace `<KEYWORDS>` in the `text` data field with whatever keywords you'd like.
-Try something like "You are the best thing tonight baby tomorrow I'll be gone"
+Try something like `"You are the best thing tonight baby tomorrow I'll be gone"`.

 #### Response